anlianguzova/BI_project_reticulata/README.md

 Result of the TransRate quality analysis can be found in the [directory](Results/Transrate_output).

-Here, we present the comparison of results obtained by different assemblers based on found single orthologs (BUSCO).
+Here, we present the comparison of results obtained by different assemblers based on found single-copy metazoan orthologs (BUSCO).

 | Assembler      | Complete BUSCOs | Complete and single-copy BUSCOs | Complete and duplicated BUSCOs | Fragmented BUSCOs | Missing BUSCOs |
 | -------------- | --------------- | ------------------------------- | ------------------------------ | ----------------- | -------------- |